venator-ir/CertutilCacheParser/README.md

 # Certutil Cache Parser

 Certutil Cache Reporter is a Windows forensic utility that analyzes **CryptnetUrlCache** artifacts created by `certutil.exe`.
-The tool enumerates cache entries across all user profiles, extracts download metadata, correlates downloaded content, calculates cryptographic hashes, performs optional YARA scanning, and exports the results to a CSV report for digital forensic investigations, incident response, and threat hunting.
+The standalone tool enumerates cache entries across all user profiles, extracts download metadata, correlates downloaded content, calculates cryptographic hashes, performs optional YARA scanning, and exports the results to a CSV report for digital forensic investigations, incident response, and threat hunting.

 ---
+## Purpose
+This tool can be deployed during live system analysis or on a full disk image in most real incident response cases.
+The CryptnetUrlCache artifacts often survive even when other evidence has been removed or is unavailable- event logs were cleared, downloaded files were deleted, threat actor cannot be attributed.

 ## Features